Augmenta-tech/Augmenta-Area2Osc/README.md

 The dimensions of the application window will be the same as the ones sent by Augmenta.

 You can change the osc messages of a polygon in the preferences.xml file.

+Any $ symbol in an osc message will be replaced by the number of people in the corresponding polygon.

 ### System